0kJacko/NVIDIA-Drivers-Debloated/README.md

 ★ Debloated the drivers\
 ★ Added Support for unsupported cards\
 ★ Removed NVIDIA Telementry\
-★ Removed Geforce Experience (It decreases peformance by alot)
+★ Removed Geforce Experience (It decreases peformance by alot as it is always recording your game)

 ## How to install the drivers